 Anything Else I Should Check?

 - Slave and Child Labor: Most of the worlds cacao beans (beans made to make chocolate) are sourced from West Africa.
-Unfortunately, the industry has been accused of slave and child labor, so many vegans may avoid chocolate sourced from there.
+Unfortunately, some areas has been accused of slave and child labor, so many vegans may avoid chocolate sourced from these areas.

 Luckily, the Food Empowerment Project has a list of chocolate that is and is not sourced from areas where slave and/or child labor is less prevalent (according to their criteria).
 Check the list here.

 - Palm Oil: While technically a vegan ingredient, the palm oil industry has been accused of issues such as deforestation and human rights violations.
 Furthermore, palm oil is not viewed as the most eco friendly food.
 Ethical vegans might avoid it for these issues.
 If that’s the case, make sure your Christmas gift is free of it too!

 - Lead and Cadmium: Some health conscious vegans may be aware that cocoa products can contain significant amounts of certain heavy metals.

-You are in luck, because we researched several companies and compiled a list of all the chocolate companies that are vegan, palm oil free, and *ethically sourced!
+You are in luck, because we researched several companies and compiled a list of chocolate bars that are vegan, palm oil free!

-Just make sure you take this list with you the next time you are shopping chocolate for vegans.
+Take this list with you the next time you go shopping!

 For The Dark Chocolate Enthusiast (Really Dark)

 Do you have a vegan friend who is all about that really really dark chocolate?
-Then you have to check out Total Eclipse by Equal Exchange!
+Then check out Total Eclipse by Equal Exchange!

 For The Orange Chocolate Lovers (Common “Christmas Flavor”)